The best smart locks in 2024

 The Level Bolt works with HomeKit, Alexa, Google Assistant and Ring.
 Because it only has Bluetooth built in, you'll need a compatible smart home hub — or spring for the Level Bolt Connect, which includes a plug-in-Wi-Fi adapter (sold separately for $79) — if you want to remotely monitor and control the lock.
 This limitation aside, the Level Lock performed well in our tests.

 If you don't want to have to rely on your phone, Level also sells a wireless keypad ($79) that you can place near the door.
 Level also makes the Level Lock+, which replaces the entire door lock; this model also lets you unlock the door with an NFC key card.
-However, neither the Bolt nor the Lock+ support Apple Home Key, so you can't unlock your door with your Apple Watch, as you can with the Yale Assure and Schlage Encode Plus.
+However, the Bolt does not support Apple Home Key, so you'll need either the Level Lock+, the Yale Assure or Schlage Encode Plus if you want to unlock your door with your Apple Watch.

 Read our full Level Bolt review.